dash1291/geonres-api/README.md

 ### Additional parameters
 These are additional GET query params you can use in your query.

-* limit: Limit number of artists per query.
+* `limit`: Limit number of artists per query.
 Default value for this is 10.
-* page: Specify the offset in the list of artists.
+* `page`: Specify the offset in the list of artists.
-* sort: Sort the artists based on number of listeners.
+* `sort`: Sort the artists based on number of listeners.
 Accepted values: "asc"/"desc" for ascending and descending order respectively.

 A sample request using these params would be:
 `/artists/Austria?limit=5&page=3&sort=desc`